Current Employment

 June 2022.
 “Nordic Nature: Art, Ecology, Landscape,” Three-day conference (16-18 June), University of Bergen.
 Organised in collaboration with MaryClaire Pappas (Indiana Univ.) and Tonje Haugland-Sorensen (Univ. of Bergen), and in partnership with KODE Art Museums and Composer Homes, the University Museum of Bergen, and The Greenhouse at Univ. of Stavanger.

-Invited Presentations & Talks
+Selected Invited Presentations & Talks

 March 2023 “Crysopheric Collaborations around the Circumpolar North,” Confronting Coloniality: Trans-Cultural Connections in the Faroe Islands and Beyond, seminar, Tórshavn, Faroe Islands.
 In-person.